 3) Host Welcome Events for the families of each new K2 class.

 At the beginning of each new school year, your Boston Saves School Coordinator will plan a Welcome Event for K2 families with the help of the class’s Family Champion and the support of Boston Saves staff.
-This Fall event will introduce the program to families and encourage them to log in to their child’s Boston Saves account and link a financial account of their own.
+This Fall event will introduce the program to families and encourage them to log in to their child’s Boston Saves account.
 Welcome event materials can be found on the Boston Saves Workplace page.

 4) Identify Family Champions.